 Preventing duplicate notifications across 3-minute runs

 Jira does not provide a clean webhook-style event stream.
-Polling means the same change can appear in multiple consecutive runs if the timestamp comparison is not precise.
-The state file tracks every notification by a combination of issue key and event type so that the same event is never dispatched twice, regardless of how many runs see it in the polling window.
+The state file tracks every notification by a combination of issue key and event type so that the same event is never dispatched twice.

 Mapping Jira users to Telegram accounts reliably

 The Jira API returns account IDs for assignees and commenters.
 Telegram uses usernames or numeric user IDs.
-The mapping between the two has to be maintained manually: when someone joins the team, their Jira account ID and Telegram username both need to be added to the config.
-The risk is that the mapping goes stale if someone changes their Telegram username or Jira account.
-The current approach accepts that risk for a small team where these changes are infrequent.
+The mapping has to be maintained manually when someone joins the team.